benjha/crowdVizSimpleMPI/README.md

 This project needs the following libraries previously installed:

--ASSIMP version 3.
+- ASSIMP version 3.
 You might need compile ASSIMP's source code in your system in order to get version 3.
--GLEW
+- GLEW
--Freeglut
+- Freeglut
--glm
+- glm
--OpenMPI
+- OpenMPI
--pthreads
+- pthreads

 In a cluster environment:

--Any image transport library (e.g. virtualGL) installed in your cluster.
+- Any image transport library (e.g. virtualGL) installed in your cluster.

 GPU with OpenGL 4.2